 At the Spring 2015 board meeting, the Directors voted to open all current Standards for an Accredited Educational Program (2014) documents to begin a comprehensive revision.

 If you are considering a career in radiography, radiation therapy, magnetic resonance, or medical dosimetry, you will want to choose an accredited educational program to prepare you for your career.
 Successful completion of a JRCERT-accredited program assures you that you will be provided with the knowledge, skills, and professional values required for career success.
 The JRCERT monitors performance measures of programs and makes this information available to the public.
-Program Effectiveness Data click here.
+Click on this link to find a program and then click "View" to see the Program Effectiveness Data for that program.

 The JRCERT understands that program officials and faculty must be well informed and up-to-date on the latest accreditation information if the program is to remain successful in meeting its defined mission and goals.
 To that end, our Web site is designed to keep you updated on JRCERT activities and program resources, policies, the latest information on learning outcomes assessment, and Board interpretations of the STANDARDS.
 If you need assistance or have a question, please do not hesitate to contact the JRCERT office at 312-704-5300 or contact us online.